swhasans/SimpleCalcJS/README.md

 - [ ] **Backspace Functionality:** Add a "backspace" button to allow users to undo input if they click the wrong number.

 - [ ] **Keyboard Support:** Enhance the calculator by adding keyboard support.
 Solve potential issues with specific keys, such as "/", by reading the MDN documentation on event.preventDefault().

+## License
+- This project is licensed under the MIT License - see the LICENSE.md file for details.

+## Acknowledgements
+- This project was inspired by The Odin Project.